henryhamon/codewars-watcher/README.md

 ## Todo
 * Finish file store, to make optional mongodb;
-* Put into a package structure;
-* Check http method better.
+* Better names to the watcher method
-* Refactor api.go